Dylancouzon/Clicky-Game/README.md

 In this game, you need to Click on an image to earn points, the images are then shuffled and if you click the same image twice, you will lose the game.

 ## How to install
+Have node installed on you machine then run the command :

 ```
 npm install
 ```

 ## How to use it